-"The Honor Code at the University of the Pacific calls upon each student to exhibit a high degree of maturity, responsibility, and personal integrity.
+The Honor Code at the University of the Pacific calls upon each student to exhibit a high degree of maturity, responsibility, and personal integrity.
 Students are expected to:

-- Act honestly in all matters - Actively encourage academic integrity - Discourage any form of cheating or dishonesty by others - Inform the instructor and appropriate university administrator if she or he has a reasonable and good faith belief and substantial evidence that a violation of the Academic Honesty Policy has occurred.
+- act honestly in all matters; - actively encourage academic integrity; - discourage any form of cheating or dishonesty by others; and - inform the instructor and appropriate University administrator if they have a reasonable and good faith belief and substantial evidence that a violation of the Honor Code has occurred.